 The Company has evaluated the application ASC 480-10 Distinguishing liabilities from equity, ASC 815-40 Contracts in an Entity's Own Equity and ASC 718-10 Compensation - Stock Compensation to the issued and outstanding warrants to purchase common stock that were issued with the convertible notes, private placements, consulting agreements, and various debt settlements during 2009 through 2012.
 Based on the guidance, management concluded these instruments are required to be accounted for as derivatives either due to a ratchet down protection feature available on the exercise price or a holder's right to put the warrants back to the Company for cash under certain conditions or a conversion option feature with conversion into variable number of shares.
-Under ASC 815-40-25, the Company records the fair value of these warrants and conversion options (derivatives) on its balance sheet, at fair value, with changes in the values reflected in the statements of operations as "Changes in fair value of the conversion options are recorded on the balance sheet under 'Derivative liability - warrants' and the fair value of the conversion options are recorded on the balance sheet under 'Derivative liability - conversion option'.
+Under ASC 815-40-25, the Company records the fair value of these warrants and conversion options (derivatives) on its balance sheet, at fair value, with changes in the values reflected in the statements of operations as "Changes in fair value of derivative liabilities".
+The fair value of the share purchase warrants are recorded on the balance sheet under 'Derivative liability - warrants' and the fair value of the conversion options are recorded on the balance sheet under 'Derivative liability - conversion option'.